spcl/knowledge-graph-of-thoughts/README.md

 Example: ./run_multiple_gaia.sh --log_base_folder logs/test_1 --controller_choice directRetrieve --backend_choice networkX --tools "tools_v2_3" --max_iterations 5 --gaia_formatter
 ```

-We offer three choices for storing the [knowledge graph](kgot/knowledge_graph/README.md) (Neo4j, NetworkX and Sparql) as well as two choices for the [retrieval type](kgot/controller#knowledge-extraction) (direct and query-based retrevial).
+We offer three choices for storing the [knowledge graph](kgot/knowledge_graph/README.md) (Neo4j, NetworkX and RDF4J) as well as two choices for the [retrieval type](kgot/controller#knowledge-extraction) (direct and query-based retrieval).

 ### Using Knowledge Graph of Thoughts

 We offer two ways to evaluate KGoT on the datasets as well as a way to use KGoT directly with any task description.

-As discussed above, you can use the `run_multiple_gaia.sh` or `run_multiple_simpleqa.sh` scripts to evaluate KGoT on the GAIA  and/or SimpleQA datasets, which act as frontends for the `gaia.py` and `simpleqa.py` Python scripts.
+As discussed above, you can use the `run_multiple_gaia.sh` or `run_multiple_simpleqa.sh` scripts to evaluate KGoT on the GAIA and SimpleQA datasets respectively, which act as frontends for the `gaia.py` and `simpleqa.py` Python scripts.
-It allows to evaluate multiple subsets of the GAIA datasets or to do multiple runs on these subsets, while also transfering the knowledge graph snapshots as well as plotting the results with various metrics.
+They allow to evaluate multiple subsets of the datasets or to do multiple runs on these subsets, while also transfering the knowledge graph snapshots as well as plotting the results with various metrics.
-We further discuss the use of the script [here](GAIA#evaluating-multiple-subsets).
+We further discuss the use of the scripts [here](benchmarks#evaluating-multiple-subsets).
-Please note, that if you use your own Neo4j server instead of the one inside the Docker container, the transfer of the knowledge graph snapshots will fail or needs to be adapted.
+Please note, that if you use your own Neo4j or RDF4J server instead of the one inside the Docker container, the transfer of the knowledge graph snapshots will fail or needs to be adapted.

-You can also directly run the Python script [gaia.py](GAIA/gaia.py), which we further discuss [here](GAIA#evaluate-kgot-on-gaia).
+You can also directly run the Python script [gaia.py](GAIA/gaia.py), which we further discuss [here](benchmarks#evaluate-kgot-on-gaia).
 This Python script will however not plot the resulting data nor move the snapshots of the knowledge graph.

 You can also directly use the command `kgot`, which is fully configurable and can be used to solve a single task: